 We are all aware that Super Bowl ads cost an obscene amount of money. $5 million for just 30 seconds of air-time.
 That is why I was so surprised by one of the commercials that aired during the game.
-It was an “educational PSA-type” ad, not for opioids, but for Opioid Induced Constipation (OIC).
-This minute-long
+It was an “educational PSA-type” ad, not for opioids, but for Opioid Induced Constipation (OIC)?.
+This

 While the mainstream media tends to focus on the latest hot-button issues, there are much larger issues quietly but significantly impacting our society.
 We’ve heard that: Shark attacks are up in the US (53 in 2013, vs. 42 in 2012).
 Terrorism and mass shootings (or “multi-party shooting incidents”) are responsible for 457 deaths in the

 I have long encouraged people to avoid going to hospitals if they can help it.
 Just last year, I wrote a column for Risk & Insurance on this very topic.
 But the message bears repeating, because the numbers are staggering.
 An estimated 440,000 people die each year in the hospital – and not from the

 That is correct.
 The other side of the coin is that someone else has to be wrong.
 Probably the most common and damaging threat to a healthy relationship is the need to be right.
 This represents the Ego, one of the three “Evil E’s”– Ego, Envy, and Entitlement – that I’ve written about previously.
 When

 Of the 50 U.S. hospitals with the highest charges, 20 operate in Florida (40%) and half are owned by a single, for-profit hospital system, according to a study published in the journal Health Affairs.
 A few interesting facts: • The top 50 highest charging hospitals have average charges at 10 times what Medicare allows. • The average